 How to Get Started on an Affiliate Marketing Program

 This is a very, short synopsis of affiliate marketing.
 If you want to learn more about affiliate marketing there is a wonderful affiliate marketing training platform called Wealthy Affiliate.
-Let take a look at Wealthy Affiliate and see what it is all about.
+Let’s take a look at Wealthy Affiliate and see what it is all about.

 When you join at the Starter Level this enables you to look around and see if this has been what you are looking for at no cost.
-You get a free website that Wealthy Affiliate features.
+You get a free website that Wealthy Affiliate hosts.

 If you are serious about being your “own Boss” and working from home, at the Premium Level, this may be a wonderful fit for you.

-The Premium level opens up an abundance of training, unlimited access to Wealthy Affiliate Community which can answer your questions, gives you new ideas and just be there for you to contact, plus 10 Free Websites, all 7 phases of Boot Camp and 5 phases of Entrepreneur training, free Jaxxy keyword research tool, free website support., website feedback platform, website comment platform, and many other wonderful features.
+The Premium level opens up an abundance of training, unlimited access to Wealthy Affiliate Community which can answer your questions, gives you new ideas and just be there for you to contact, plus 10 Free Websites, all 7 phases of Boot Camp, and 5 phases of Entrepreneur training, free Jaxxy keyword research tool, free website support., website feedback platform, website comment platform, and many other wonderful features.